-4. COMMON CORE ACADEMIC STANDARDS AND STATE ASSESSMENT EXAMS
+4. SOUTH DAKOTA COMMON CORE ACADEMIC CONTENT STANDARDS AND STATE ASSESSMENT EXAMS (EDITED)

-ASBSD supports common core academic standards with sufficient financial resources and professional development for school staff, to facilitate implementation of the standards and the full participation of students in state assessment exams.
+ASBSD supports South Dakota common core academic content standards with sufficient financial resources and professional development for school staff, to facilitate implementation of the standards and the full participation of students in state assessment exams.

+South Dakota academic content standards serve as expectations for what students should know and be able to do by the end of each grade.
+The review, revision, development, and feedback process involves stakeholders throughout the state of South Dakota and is an ongoing and critical component to ensure South Dakota students in every classroom receive current and relevant learning experiences.
+The goal is that all students will graduate college, career, and life ready.
 Common core standards establish important benchmarks to help students succeed in a global economy and a technologically advanced society.
 The new standards were created in 2009 in a joint effort of the National Governor's Association and the Council of Chief State School Officers to increase rigor and academic expectations for students in Language Arts and Math and thus a stronger U.S workforce.
 Common Core standards are recognized as South Dakota state standards in Language Arts and Math, however implementation of the standards (how to teach them) is still a matter of local decisions.
-Common standards may save the state money on assessments and other fixed costs associated with our modern system of standards-based education.
+Common standards may save the state money on assessments and other fixed costs associated with our modern system of standards based education.
 Most importantly, the establishment of common math and language arts standards across the nation would mean all teachers are attempting to move students toward the same goal - a fact that will likely contribute to greater innovation in best practices and increased collaboration.
 Full participation allows for accurate measurement of student achievement success of Common Core Standards.